skypher/cerridwen/docs/index.rst

 Cerridwen
 =========

-Cerridwen provides data on the moon that is suitable for both astronomical and astrological purposes.
+Cerridwen provides solar system data that is suitable for both astronomical and astrological purposes.
 It comes with a simple command-line utility and a JSON server, but is also designed to serve as a basis for your own application.